The Role of Estate Planning

 3).
 A Durable Financial Power of Attorney

 A durable financial power of attorney gives a trusted person the authority to manage your financial affairs on your behalf.
 Because these powers go into effect immediately when signed, you may want to consider making the financial power of attorney a “springing” financial power of attorney, so the powers only become effective if you become unable to handle your own affairs.
-The agent you designate the authority can act on your behalf when handling financial and legal matters you cannot.
+The agent you designate can act on your behalf when handling financial and legal matters you cannot.

 The person you grant financial power of attorney can perform several important functions: paying your bills, paying your taxes, paying medical expenses, managing real estate, investing on your behalf, collecting benefits you are owed, operating your business, and hiring a lawyer to represent you.
 As principal, you can revoke a power of attorney at any time so long as you are deemed to be physically able and mentally competent.